 M.D.
 Anderson Foundation Endowed Professor in Health Law, SMU Dedman School of Law

-Melvine Ouyo, BScN, MPA, MPH
+Melvine Ouyo, BScN, MPA, MPH (Vice Chair)

 Founder & ED, HKSAI & Independent Consultant, Population Connection Action Fund

-Estelle M. Raboni, MPH, MCHES (Chair)
+Estelle M. Raboni, MPH, MCHES (ex officio)

 Director, Sexual & Reproductive Health, Bureau of Maternal, Infant & Reproductive Health NYC Dept. of Health & Mental Hygiene